SquidDev/squiddev.cc/posts/2020-08-22-cobalt-concat.md

 [^1]: I'm using PUC Lua to distinguish the [standard Lua distribution][puc] compared with alternative implementations like
     LuaJIT, Rembulan or even Cobalt.
 [^2]: For instance, many Lua implementations cache the string's hash.
 [^3]: String concatenation is right-associative in Lua.
-We'll get onto that in a moment.